All Year: Yes

 We like to work but we also like to play - bush walks, beach trips, fishing, canoeing, cycling, swimming at the local pool or just hanging out on the verandah looking at the view and listening to the quiet.

 CURRENT WORK PROJECTS

-- Spring is here!
-The gardens need weeding and tending; there is wood chipping to do as well as wood cutting, splitting and stacking; Macrocarpa hedge trimming; tree planting.
+- Winter is approaching!
+The gardens still need weeding and tending; there is wood chipping to do as well as wood cutting, splitting and stacking; Macrocarpa hedge trimming; tree planting.